What to Expect

 - Professional dental cleaning for patients with early periodontal disease

 - Basic surgeries, including spay/neuter procedures, and minor lumps removal

 - Diagnosis and primary management of common diseases

 - Diagnosis and treatment of minor injuries

-- Domestic and international health certificates
+- Domestic health certificates

 - Placement of microchips

 Penn Vet also provides care for a number of regional law enforcement working canines (K9s), including the Philadelphia Police Department and SEPTA Police.